pdm-project/pdm/docs/docs/usage/project.md

 A PEM-encoded Certificate Authority bundle (`ca_certs`) can be used for local / custom PyPI repositories where the server certificate is not signed by the standard [certifi](https://github.com/certifi/python-certifi/blob/master/certifi/cacert.pem) CA bundle.

 !!!
 NOTE
-    You don't need to configure the `url` for `pypi` and `testpypi` repositories, they are filled by default values.
+    Repositories are different from indexes in the previous section.
+Repositories are for publishing while indexes are for locking and resolving.
+They don't share the configuration.

 !!!
 TIP
+    You don't need to configure the `url` for `pypi` and `testpypi` repositories, they are filled by default values.
     The username, password, and certificate authority bundle can be passed in from the command line for `pdm publish` via `--username`, `--password`, and `--ca-certs`, respectively.

 To change the repository config from the command line, use the [`pdm config`](cli_reference.md#exec-0--config) command: